hkmp1303/Hotel_State_Manager/README.md

 ## Design Structure

 ### Data
-The project uses CSV files for persistent data storage as changes occur.
+The project uses CSV files for persistent data storage.
+Changes are saved as they occur.
+Each classes' data is saved by that class.
+This saving structure allows each class to exist independently of each other, as a seperate componet, which are joined together in the Booking Class.

 ### Project structure